ardhiraka/talent_fair_sample_challenge/README.md

 # Hacktiv8 Talent Fair Vol. 4 Challenge

-> Hacktiv8 Team in collaboration with Paragoncorp, Julo and Erajaya
+> Hacktiv8 Team in collaboration with ParagonCorp, JULO and Erajaya Group
 ---

 _Archieve of previous Talent Fair can be found in [legacy](https://github.com/ardhiraka/talent_fair_sample_challenge/tree/main/legacy) folder._

 ## Challenge Brief Description

 Hacktiv8 Talent Fair specially held for Hacktiv8's Data Science graduates only, which we packed in the format of competition/hackaton.
-The winner of this Talent Fair will be processed by the company's judges (Paragoncorp, Julo and Erajaya).
+The winner of this Talent Fair will be processed by the company's judges (ParagonCorp, JULO and Erajaya Group).

 There will be other companies that will also come as participants who can see the resumes of projects that you are working on and can immediately enter the recruitment process stage (a Zoom's breakout room will be available during the event).